gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    A DTLS in SCTP Association is built up with traffic DTLS connection and Restart DTLS connection.

-   Traffic DTLS connection is established as part of initial handshake (see {{initial_dtls_connection}}) whilst Restart DTLS connection is established when Association is in ESTABLISHED state and follows the procedure described in
+   Traffic DTLS connection is established as part of extra procedures for the DTLS chunk initial handshake (see
+   {{initial_dtls_connection}}) whilst Restart DTLS connection may be established when Association is in PROTECTION INITILIZATION state or later, and follows the procedure described in
    {{further_dtls_connection}}.

 ## DTLS Handshake {#dtls-handshake}